Stew Meat, 3-Ways

 Check liquid levels at 4 hours and add ½ cup more broth if needed to prevent dryness.

-Cook pasta separately.
-Spoon shredded beef and sauce over pasta.
+In a baking dish, spoon beef and sauce over pasta.

 Top with cheese and bake at 375°F for 15-20 minutes until bubbly.